 She also worked with Commonwealth Orthopaedic Associates and participated in conducting physicals at area high schools, and also provided event coverage as needed.
 As an undergraduate, Bissell worked in the KU athletic training office with women's tennis, cheerleading, track and field, cross country, football, and swimming.

 Assistant Athletic Trainer

-Lauren Wise joins the UMW Athletic Training office for 2012-13.
+Lauren Wise begins her second year in the UMW Athletic Training office for 2013-14.
 A 2009 Bachelor of Science graduate from Old Dominion University in Exercise Science, Wise earned a Master of Science in Athletic Training from Virginia Commonwealth University in 2011.

 Wise is BOC Certified, and holds licenses from both the Maryland and Virginia Boards of Medicine in Athletic Training.
 She is a NATA member and American Red Cross certified.

 Rudy is a sophomore from Springfield, Virginia who plans on being a psychology major with biology minor.
 After she’s done with her undergraduate degree at UMW, she hopes to attend graduate school to become a physical therapist and get her Athletic training license.
 This is Rudy’s second year working at the Athletic Training Office.
 She works with Field Hockey, Volleyball, and Men’s basketball during the fall semester and Men’s Lacrosse during the spring semester.

 MEDICAL SUPPORT STAFF

 Orthopedic Specialty Clinic Ltd.

 Mark Ford, a Physician Assistant, specializes in Sports Medicine, Pediatrics, Fracture Care, and General Orthopedics.
 He completed his undergraduate Bachelor of Science Degree at James Madison University before continuing his training at Wake Forest School of Medicine for his Physician Assistant Degree.
 Mark graduated with honors in both programs.